ezored/ezored/files/docs/default/docs/about.md

 Ezored Philosophy: Write Once And Compile Anywhere.

-Single codebase for the business logic with Ezored.
+Single code for the business logic with Ezored.

-Ezored multiplatform toolkit template allows you to use a single codebase for the business logic of mobile and desktop apps.
+Ezored multiplatform toolkit template allows you to use a single code for the business logic of mobile and desktop apps.

 ## Why i need use it?

-Everyone need a single codebase for your various projects.
+Everyone need a single code for your various projects.

 A native code in C++ is very secure and has a better performance than others languages.